harness/developer-hub/docs/platform/2_Delegates/advanced-installation/non-root-delegate-installation.md

 helpdocs_is_published: true
 ---

-By default, Harness Delegates use root access.
-You can install a different Docker image tag of the Delegate if you want to install and run the Delegate as non-root.
+By default, Harness delegates use root access.
+You can install a different Docker image tag of the delegate if you want to install and run the delegate as non-root.

-Harness Delegate images are publicly hosted on [Docker Hub](https://hub.docker.com/r/harness/delegate/tags).
-This topic describes how to install and run a Delegate as non-root.
+Delegate images are publicly hosted on [Docker Hub](https://hub.docker.com/r/harness/delegate/tags).
+This topic describes how to install and run a delegate as non-root.

 ### Before you begin